Kartaverse/Kartaverse-Docs/docs/tutorials.md

 Make sure to [download the supporting project files](https://drive.google.com/file/d/1H-owMeadqekZ42BgmqeaPHr9Ry2cHFP8/view).

+## Immersive Explainer Videos

+This section will be expanded over time to include talks about emerging immersive technologies, and BTS (Behind the Scenes) views of ambitious fulldome, XR and VR projects.

+### Neural Rendering the Metaverse - Exploring Next-Generation Ai Driven Techniques

+In this talk we explore digital-twins, neural radiance fields, virtual production, and generative AI.
+These pioneering tools will help the next wave of content creators build compelling shared online experiences and the metaverse.

+@yt(sV9CPUdGBKw,560px,317px,center)

 ## Kartaverse Example Project Files

 Reactor stores the example Kartaverse project files in the PathMap based folder located at: